Breaking tenancies

 Leaving early

-Most students in London will sign a fixed term contract, usually for 12 months.
+Most students in London will now sign a periodic (month by month) tenancy agreement.

-If you have a joint tenancy, then all tenants must give notice jointly under the break clause in order to bring the tenancy to an end.
-It is not possible for just one joint tenant to use the break clause and move out whilst the others remain.
+If you have a joint tenancy, then all tenants must give notice in order to bring the tenancy to an end.
+It is not possible for just one joint tenant to give notice and move out whilst the others remain.
+If just one of you wants to leave, you will need to assign your tenancy.

+If you're in private halls or living with a landlord, you will need a 'break clause' to end your tenancy early, even after 1st May 2026.
 Not all contracts have break clauses.
 You usually need to ask for one when you're negotiating the terms of the tenancy, before you sign anything.
-There is no requirement for a landlord to agree to include a break clause.
+There is no requirement for a landlord to agree to include a break clause, and private halls do not routinely agree to them.

 Alternative options